-Pedestrian traffic to and from the main College buildings and in particular from D Block to F2 and F3 is dependent on no parking in the immediate vicinity of these buildings.
+Pedestrian traffic to and from the main University buildings and in particular from D Block to F2 and F3 is dependent on no parking in the immediate vicinity of these buildings.

-The College has limited parking capacity and does not guarantee that car parking spaces are available for all vehicles.
+The University has limited parking capacity and does not guarantee that car parking spaces are available for all vehicles.

-The College does not accept liability for any loss from or damage to vehicles using the campus, however arising.
+The University does not accept liability for any loss from or damage to vehicles using the campus, however arising.
 Vehicles parked on campus do so entirely at their own risk.

 It is the responsibility of the car park user to be fully aware of the parking rules and regulations as indicated on the signs throughout the campus.

 In the interest of maintaining a safe campus environment, Clamping of vehicles is in operation.
 Appropriate signage is in place.

 University staff can park in any of the designated parking spaces on campus.
 A Parking Permit is required but does not guarantee a parking space.

 A limited number of student permits will be issued.
 These will be issued on a lottery basis.
 To enter the lottery please download and complete the form below and return it to the main reception on the St. Patrick's Campus before Friday 29th September 2017.
 Following the draw, successful applicants will be emailed and can collect their permits from the main reception on St. Patrick's Campus.
 NOTE: Students will only be permitted to park in designated student parking in the car park around the Halls of Residence, clearly denoted by Red Lines.